Currently, there are options for vegetarian restaurants and the culinary influence obtained from some cultures with vegetable-based diets.

-According to people who eat a complete diet and consume meat, they tend to consume less cholesterol and saturated fat.
+People who eat a complete diet and consume meat tend to consume less cholesterol and saturated fat.

-As well as factors that are associated with longevity and lower risk for several chronic diseases.
+As well as factors associated with longevity and lower risk for several chronic diseases.

-There is certainty that vegetarians have a lower risk of heart problems .
+There is a certainty that vegetarians have a lower risk of heart problems.

-For a vegetarian diet with the objective of protecting the heart, whole grains with a high fiber content should be consumed.
+To protect the heart, whole grains with a high fiber content should be consumed for a vegetarian diet.

-You should also eat legumes of slow digestion, with a low glycemic index, help to preserve blood sugar levels.
-Just as soluble fiber helps in reducing cholesterol levels.
+You should also eat legumes of slow digestion with a low glycemic index, which helps to preserve blood sugar levels, just as soluble fiber helps in reducing cholesterol levels.

-Carbohydrates and starches such as potatoes, white rice and white flour produce an increase in blood sugar, which increases the risk of heart attack and diabetes.
+Carbohydrates and starches such as potatoes, white rice, and white flour increase blood sugar, which increases the risk of heart attack and diabetes.

-The consumption of walnuts protect the heart, they also have a low glycemic index and contain a large amount of antioxidants, fiber, minerals, vegetable proteins and healthy fatty acids.
+The consumption of walnuts protects the heart; they also have a low glycemic index and contain many antioxidants, fiber, minerals, vegetable proteins, and healthy fatty acids.

 And they are a source of omega-3 fatty acids.

-Eating lots of vegetables and fruits reduces the risk of developing cancer, and there is certainty that there is a lower occurrence of cancer in people who adopt a vegetarian diet.
+Eating lots of vegetables and fruits reduces the risk of developing cancer.
+There is a certainty that there is a lower occurrence of cancer in people who adopt a vegetarian diet.